 Native speakers of French will not receive credit for taking lower division courses except with advance approval from the department.

 All lower division courses in French are taught in French.
 No credit will be given for lower division courses taken after successfully completing any upper division French course taught in French.

 French courses must be completed in the following sequence: French 100A, 100B, 210, 221.
 No credit will be awarded for any of these courses completed out of sequence.
-French 200 and 201 may only be taken after completing French 100B, but may be taken in any order with the other 200-level courses.
+French 201 is also required.
+It may only be taken after completing French 100B, but may be taken in any order with the other 200-level courses.

 Comprehensive survey of French grammar at the intermediate level.
 Analysis and use of typical French structures.
 NOTE: French majors, minors, and International Business majors are encouraged to enroll concurrently in French 201.

 All upper division courses in French are taught in French unless otherwise stated.